Heinkel HeS 8

-The Heinkel HeS 8 (prefix being an abbreviation for "Heinkel Strahltriebwerke 8" - Heinkel Jet Engine 8) was an early jet engine designed by Hans von Ohain while working at Heinkel.
+The Heinkel HeS 8 (an abbreviation of "Heinkel Strahltriebwerke 8" - Heinkel Jet Engine 8) was an early jet engine designed by Hans von Ohain while working at Heinkel.
 It was the first jet engine to be financially supported by the RLM, bearing the official name 109-001.
 Had development continued it would have been known as the Heinkel 001, but it does not appear this was used in practice.

 The HeS 8 was intended to power the Heinkel He 280 twin-engine fighter, although both Heinkel and von Ohain preferred the axial HeS 30.
 A lengthy gestation period meant it was finally becoming ready for production at about the same time as the Junkers Jumo 004 and BMW 003.
 In 1942 work was ended on the HeS 8 and HeS 30, and Heinkel was ordered to move on to the larger Heinkel HeS 011 instead.
 The He 280 was left engineless, and was eventually abandoned.